Rain's World: Background and release

-Two years after his last album, Rain finally comes back with his fourth album.
-By January 2007, the album sold 108,179 copies in South Korea.
-The success of the album lead to a repackage album with a new album art as well as two versions: A type (CD+DVD Set) and B Type (CD+DVD+Diary Set).
+A repackage of the album was released in two versions: A type (CD+DVD Set) and B Type (CD+DVD+Diary Set).
 CD contains remixed 'Bad Guy', 'I'm Coming', 'I' And 'With U' added to films of 4th album recording, jacket picture shooting session, a music video taping.
 B Type re-pack, which was limited to 5,000 copies, was a seasonal item for the Fall of the year with a high quality diary that has Rain's pictures undisclosed to the public.

+Reception

+Commercially, the album debuted at number one on the MIAK monthly album chart in October 2006, his first number-one album on the chart.
+It sold 108,179 copies in South Korea by January 2007.
+In Taiwan, the album peaked at number seven on the G-Music Combo Albums chart and number one on the East Asian Albums chart.
+Although Rain did not win any music program awards in South Korea while promoting the album, he won Best Male Artist at the 2006 Mnet KM Music Festival for "I'm Coming" and Best Japanese & Korean Release at the IFPI Hong Kong Sales Awards in 2007.